aws-neuron/aws-neuron-sdk/docs/neuron-tools/README.md

 The above output is taken from an Inf1.6xlarge instance.
 - PCI BDF           ->  PCI Bus Device Function (BDF) ID of the device.
-- LOGICAL ID        ->  Logical ID assigned to the device.
-This id can be used when configuring multiple runtime to use different devices.
+- LOGICAL ID        ->  Logical ID assigned to the NeuronDevice.
+This id can be used when configuring multiple runtimes to use different NeuronDevices.
 - NEURON CORES      ->  Number of NeuronCores present in the NeuronDevice.
 - CONNECTED TO      ->  Shows other NeuronDevices connected to this NeuronDevice.
-(Only connected devices can be used in a neuron core group(NCG) configuration.)
 - RUNTIME ADDRESS   ->  Shows address of runtime process using this NeuronDevice.
 - RUNTIME PID       ->  Shows process id of runtime process using this NeuronDevice.
 - RUNTIME VERSION   ->  Shows version of runtime process using this NeuronDevice.